bahar-niknam/Transformer-architecture-presentation/README.md

   - Bahdanau Attention (for RNN-based model)
   - Multi-Head Attention
   - Self-Attention & Positional Encoding
 - Comparing CNNs, RNNs, and Self-Attention in Seq2Seq Model
+- Residual Connections used in transformer Architecture
-- The Transformer Architecture (Encoder & Decoder)
+- The Transformer Architecture
+  - The Encoder stack
+  - The Decoder stack
 ---

 ## References